sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Share

+> All source code must be released under an appropriate OSS license.
-> We share our code and enable incidental contributions to related open standards and OSS projects.
+> We enable incidental contributions to related open standards and OSS projects.

 Wherever it makes sense to do so, the ESDC will share the source code of its future IT projects.
 For publication of these projects, the OSS licences recommended by GC (MIT, Apache2, GPL3, AGPL3 or LGPL3) will be preferred.